xsoftwareave/ban_thread_in_x/README.md

   - Add new keywords by typing them in the input box and clicking "Add Keyword."
   - Delete keywords from the list with a single click.

----

 ## **Known Limitations**

 - The extension currently only works on the Twitter homepage (`https://x.com/home`).
 - The detection for `🧵` is based on the `<img>` tag's `alt` attribute.
 Future Twitter updates may require adjustments.

----

 ## **License**

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## **Contact**